top of page

 So much attention from me made him wary.
 People are transactional, that’s what life has taught him.
 There’s always a quid pro quo involved.
 It just can’t be about a write-up.

-This was not the first time People in the past did offer him their kindness on a platter.
+This was not the first time.
+People in the past did offer him their kindness on a platter.
 A white woman, with silky golden hair, was supportive to his cause, opened many doors for him, he recollects.
 But now she has gone back to her country.

 Then, there were some men who approached him with a bleeding heart.
 I, perhaps, reminded him of them.
 They promised to change his destiny, assured a miracle, some transformative thing waiting to happen.
-'They actually wanted to get intimate with me,' he said, ‘I hope you don’t want physical (favours).’
+'They actually wanted to get intimate with me,' he said, and added with some hesitation, ‘I hope you don’t want physical (favours).’
 He said ‘physical’ with a lot of emphasis and that their support was conditioned upon him ‘satisfying’ them.
 ‘They wanted to be satisfied and not my welfare,’ he makes the distinction.

-'I’m glad your clarified,' I said. ,Now that it was said, he was eager to talk about it.
+'I’m glad your clarified,' I said.
+Now that it was said, this 'physical' business, he was eager to talk about it.
 ‘I’m good at satisfying people,’ he says, emphatically, A long silence hovered like low dark clouds as we walked towards my car.

-He came to the Lodi Garden on a friend’s bike.
+He came to the Lodhi Garden on a friend’s bike.
 They are part of a small band of boys with similar backgrounds, watch each other’s back.
 There are many such bands of boys, is a practical necessity.
 On tenterhooks, they react, sometimes overreact, and land themselves in trouble, sometimes big enough that it gets reported at home.
 Not very cohesive, these gangs are marred by selfish individualism.
 When there's a money-making opportunity, they get selective and secretive.

 Just as I was about to leave, he, more out of desperation, as he gets a bit edgy and impatient, says, ‘I need money.
 I’m happy to satisfy people.’
 ‘I’m no pimp,’ I tell him.